Childcare choices – what are your options?

 But a crèche has most of the downsides of a private day nursery, with the exception of the long waiting lists and higher costs.

 This broad term includes groups where parents can come and play with their children.
 They are often held in venues such as a church hall or community centre and are run by volunteers or a charity.
 A small financial contribution enables your little one to play with the shared toys, providing time for a chat with fellow parents while keeping a shared eye on your children.

 But playgroups vary enormously both in their standards and what they offer to parents, and your children will need to be under your supervision at all times.

 Out of school clubs/holiday clubs

 These operate outside school term times, normally in schools or community centres.
-They’re a great option for topping up term time only childcare - the maximum age is 11 years old and the minimum varies, sometimes as young as 3.
-So both younger and older siblings can play together, supervised by salaried play workers.
-Costs are about the same as a day nursery.
+They’re a great option for topping up term time only childcare.
+Some enable younger and older siblings to attend together, supervised by play workers.
+Costs are about the same as a regulated day nursery.